gadkins/llmops-evals-example/README.md

 # Automated LLM Evals with CircleCI

-This repo, along with [this notebook (graysonadkins.com)](graysonadkins.com/notebooks/evals/automated-llm-evals-with-circleci), demonstrate how to configure automated evals of language models using LangChain and CirclCI pipelines.
+This repo, along with [this notebook (graysonadkins.com)](graysonadkins.com/notebooks/evals/automated-llm-evals-with-circleci), demonstrate how to configure automated evals of language models using CirclCI pipelines.
+The notebook also explores prompt engineering to detect hallucinations using LangChain.

 The repository consists of